glykos/GoodTuring/examples/0README.md

-These are the results from a 6.3 μs folding simulation of the CLN025 peptide using the AMBER-99SB-ILDN force field.
+The GT_* files contain the results from a 6.3 μs folding simulation of the CLN025 peptide using the AMBER-99SB-ILDN force field.

 The graphs are in the PDF files (as produced by R).